 - The program encourages participation from families, friends, and employers

 Early intervention is an important first step to get on the road to recovery from substance abuse and mental health disorders.
 For both those new to recovery or who continue to struggle with addiction or another co-occurring disorder, intensive outpatient programs offer significant advantages to help overcome addiction and get back living.
-For more information about our south Florida intensive outpatient programs, contact us today.
+For more information about our IOP in West Palm Beach, contact us today.
 Your life is waiting.
 Also, check out the admissions process to get started.